 If any substantial non-cash recovery is awarded in a final judgment or obtained in settlement, the State of Vermont shall provide contractor with its estimate of the value of the non-cash recovery.
 The Contractor shall promptly respond in writing, indicating whether the Contractor accepts said estimate.
 If the parties disagree as to the fair market value of any non-monetary property or services, they shall obtain an appraisal by a panel of at least three (3) appraisers, composed of agreed neutrals, mediators, or retired judges (or such other individuals as the AGO and Contractor agree) and such appraised value shall be deemed the fair market value of any non-monetary property or services under this agreement.
 The cost of such appraisal shall be paid for by Contractor and such cost will not be recoverable under this Contract.

-In no event will the State be required to pay legal fees or expenses out of any fund other than the monies recovered from defendants (or their insurers, agents, or other representatives) arising from the legal actions brought pursuant to this Contract.
+In no event will the State be required to pay legal fees or expenses out of any fund other than the monies recovered from defendants or other targets (or their insurers, agents, or other representatives) arising from the legal actions brought or the threat of legal action to be brought pursuant to this Contract.

 c.
 Expenses.

 Expenses, incurred by both the Contractor and AGO, shall be reimbursed from any recovery.
-Recovered expenses shall be deducted prior to calculating amount of recovery on the contingency identified above.
-There shall be no reimbursement to Contractor in absence of a recovery for the State of Vermont.
+Reimbursed expenses shall be deducted prior to calculating the amount of recovery to determine the contingency fee identified above.
+Except as otherwise specified in this Contract, there shall be no reimbursement to Contractor in absence of a recovery for the State of Vermont.

 EXPENSES.
 Subject to the limitations set forth in paragraph 6c above., the State shall reimburse Contractor in the event of a recovery by the State of Vermont for the expenses at Contractor’s actual out of pocket costs for those items identified below.
 Contractor shall not charge any mark-up, interest or other administrative expense for the expenses identified below.